Bronze Head from Ife: Excavation and removal

 The Ife Head was found by accident in 1938 at the Wunmonije Compound, Ife, during house-building works amongst sixteen other brass and copper heads and the upper half of a brass figure.
 Most of the objects found in the Wunmonije Compound and neighbouring areas ended up in the National Museum of Ife, but a few pieces were taken from Nigeria and are now in the collections of major museums.
-This particular Ife Head was taken from Nigeria by the editor of the Daily Times of Nigeria, H. Maclear Bate, who probably sold it to the National Art Collections Fund, which then passed it onto the British Museum in 1939.
+This particular Ife Head was taken from Nigeria by the editor of the Daily Times of Nigeria, Henry Maclear Bate, who probably sold it to the National Art Collections Fund, which then passed it onto the British Museum in 1939.

 The discovery of the sculptures was the spur for the government to control the export of antiquities from Nigeria.
 Before this was achieved, this head made its way to London via Paris and another two were sent to America.
 Attempts to prevent further exports, prompted by Leo Frobenius, were successfully promulgated in 1938, when legislation was enacted by the colonial authorities.
 Frobenius was a German ethnologist and archaeologist who was one of the first European scholars to take a serious interest in African art, especially that of the Yoruba.